-How to Clean a Shower Head: A Practical Guide and Simple Tips
+How to Clean a Shower Head: Practical Guide and Simple Tips

 Have you noticed that your shower pressure is dropping?
-Or have you seen white traces of limescale on your shower head ?
+Or do you see white traces of limescale on your showerhead?
 Don't panic!
-In this article, we'll see how to clean a shower head simply and effectively, so you can enjoy a powerful jet again and save water.
-Whether you have an anti-limescale shower head , an energy-saving shower head , or a high-pressure shower head , these methods are suitable for all models.
+In this article, we will look at how to clean a showerhead simply and effectively, so you can enjoy a powerful spray again and save water.
+Whether you have an anti-limescale showerhead, an eco-friendly showerhead, or a high-pressure showerhead, these methods work for all models.

 Summary